Erickrus/pywiki/README.md

 If you want to go back, just click `Back` button.

 ### Find
 If you want to find by keywords, you can input `find: keyword1 keyword2`.
-Then hit go to search.
+Then hit enter to search.

 Notice find is just search files one by one.
 The search engine is not leveraged yet.
 It could be slow when scale out.